|

 evening before complete darkness.

-They are very common in Brisbane bushes.
+They are the most common butterfly in Brisbane bushes.
 In the day

-time they rest on the ground amongst dry leaves, can hardly be seen
+time they rest on the forest ground amongst dry leaves.
+They can hardly be seen

 -